jordifierro/jordifierro.github.io/_posts/2016-03-29-rails-api-base.md

 Hi there!
 In this post I'm going to summarize the [rails-api-base](https://github.com/jordifierro/rails-api-base) project.
-I've posted about this project other times:
+I've written about this other times:

 * [Rails api base development](/rails-api-base-development)
 * [ApiController and Concerns](/rails-apicontroller-and-concerns)
 * [Api Modules](/rails-api-modules)

-so I'll just explain it briefly in this post.
+so I'll just explain it briefly today.

 This project is a simple Rails RESTful api that manages notes (like pencil annotations) and users with authentication.